tanmay-bhat/tanmay-bhat.github.io/content/posts/google-sso-kibana.md

         pathType: ImplementationSpecific
 ```

-- Now if you hit the endpoint [kibana.example.com](http://kibana.example.com). it should ask you to login via Google.
+- Now if you hit the endpoint [kibana.example.com](http://kibana.example.com).
+It should ask you to login via Google.

 ![kibana-sso](/kibana-google.png)